mgoldber/shoparoo/README.md

     });
 ```

-`req.body.data.packs` is how we expect to be passed the array of fanny pack objects.
-We then return the `totalPrice` as the response from the request.
+We then return the `orderNum` as the response from the request.

 ### Front-end

-Let's use the new end point on our front-end!
+Let's use the new endpoint on our front-end!
 The first action we want to complete is loading our cart items so that we can display them on the page.
 Recall, our cart items are stored in local storage, and are not being loaded via an API call.
 We are going to load our cart items into our state.
 Recall that we wrote a `getCart` function earlier in our cart service that allows us to access all of the cart items.

 Let's import this into our file so that we can use it: